Cameroon: Refugees

-In 2007, Cameroon hosted approximately 97,400 refugees and asylum seekers.
+As of 2025, Cameroon hosted 431,000 refugees and asylum seekers, according to UNHCR figures.
+Regarding the countries of origin, around 277,888 refugees were from the Central African Republic, 127,090 from Nigeria, and 1,866 from Chad.
+Political instability and the volatile security situation in neighbouring states, exacerbated by non-state armed group attacks on civilians, have led to mass forced displacement.
+By comparison, Cameroon hosted approximately 97,400 refugees and asylum seekers in 2007.
 Of these, 49,300 were from the Central African Republic (many driven west by war), 41,600 from Chad, and 2,900 from Nigeria.
 Kidnappings of Cameroonian citizens by Central African bandits have increased since 2005.

 In the first months of 2014, thousands of refugees fleeing the violence in the Central African Republic arrived in Cameroon.

 On 4 June 2014, AlertNet reported:

 Almost 90,000 people have fled to neighbouring Cameroon since December and up to 2,000 a week, mostly women and children, are still crossing the border, the United Nations said.

 "Women and children are arriving in Cameroon in a shocking state, after weeks, sometimes months, on the road, foraging for food," said Ertharin Cousin, executive director of the World Food Programme (WFP).